Laval daycare bus crash: Accused

 St-Amand lived in Laval in a detached house with his partner since 2014.
-Neighbours describe a doting father of two and express disbelief that a father could commit such a crime.
+Neighbours described a doting father of two and expressed disbelief that a father could have committed such a crime.
 He and his partner have been living together in a traditional Cambodian marriage for 10 years.
-This marriage has no legal status in Quebec, and they had been scheduled to be legally married in front of notary on March 11, 2023.
+This marriage has no legal status in Quebec, and they had been scheduled to be legally married in front of a notary on March 11, 2023.
 Family friends say their marriage had no financial or obvious marital problems, and that their children do well in school.

 The Quebec association representing private daycares confirmed that he had no link to the daycare.
 According to health authorities, St-Amand was not on a waiting list for mental health services.
 He has no criminal record.

 Legal proceedings

 St-Amand was arrested on the scene and was charged with two counts of first-degree murder, attempted murder, two counts of aggravated assault, and four counts of assault with a weapon causing bodily harm.

-Police cuffed and arrested the accused on arrival, dragging him naked to the police car.
+Police handcuffed and arrested the accused on arrival, dragging him naked to the police car.
 Witnesses said St-Amand was screaming unintelligibly with his eyes bulging, that he "wasn’t in his right mind", and "was in a different world".
-He was taken to Sacré-Coeur Hospital in Montreal to treat his injuries.
+He was taken to Sacré-Cœur Hospital in Montreal to treat his injuries.

 In the evening, St-Amand appeared before a judge from his hospital bed via videoconference under police supervision, refusing to speak.
 He was ordered to undergo psychiatric evaluation.
 St-Amand allegedly hit a police officer during the hearing.